digitalservicebund/elterngeldrechner/original-rechner/README.md

 - separation of data of birth and tax year in combination with an obsolete kassenindividuellen Zusatzbeitrag
 - incorrect handling of leap years for the deadline of the Geschwisterbonus
 - incorrect handling of non UTC dates for timespan of Lebensmonate
+- outdated parameters for Midi-Jobs in a constellation that was never valid

 ## Continuous Integration